WebView

 Fires soon as the first loading process of the webview page is started.

-Event handler argument's data
+Event handler argument's data property is of type

 Note